Alkyl ketene dimer: History

+The molecular weight determined by the early researchers indicated ((CH3)2CH=C=O)n where n > 1 for the dehydrohalogenation of isobutyryl chloride with triethylamine.

-The primary reaction products of carboxylic acid chlorides with hydrogen atoms in α-position and tertiary amines were identified by Hermann Staudinger and Norman Thomas Mortimer Wilsmore as highly reactive ketenes (ethenones) which form 2-oxetanones with an alkylidene group when dimerizing in a [2+2] photocycloadditions.
-This gradually brought clarity about the constitution of alkylated ketene dimers.
+The primary reaction products of acid chlorides with hydrogen atoms in α-position and tertiary amines were identified by Hermann Staudinger and Norman Thomas Mortimer Wilsmore as highly reactive ketenes (ethenones), which form 2-oxetanones with an alkylidene group when dimerizing in a [2+2] photocycloadditions.

-The clarification of the constitution was complicated by different dimerization products of the ketenes.
-For example, the simple ketene (H2C=C=O) dimerizes to diketene (4-methylen-oxetan-2-one), while substituted ketenes, such as dimethyl ketene (Me2C=C=O, formed from isobutyryl chloride with triethylamine) dimerize in a head-to-tail addition to 2,2,4,4-tetramethylcyclobutanedione.
+Staudinger's insight was complicated by dependence of the dimerization on substituents.
+The simple ketene (H2C=C=O) dimerizes to diketene (4-methylen-oxetan-2-one), while substituted ketenes, such as dimethyl ketene (Me2C=C=O, formed from isobutyryl chloride with triethylamine) dimerize in a head-to-tail addition to 2,2,4,4-tetramethylcyclobutanedione.

 The 2,2,4,4,4-tetramethylcyclobutanedione can easily be isomerized to dimethyl ketene dimer (4-isopropylidene-3,3-dimethyl-oxetan-2-one).

-The synthesis and characterization of hexadecyl ketene dimer, a key substance for alkylated ketene dimers used in the paper industry, was first described in a patent in 1945 and in a publication in 1947.
+The synthesis and characterization of hexadecyl ketene dimer, a key substance for alkylated ketene dimers was first described in a patent in 1945 and in a publication in 1947.

-A quantum-chemical study rejected the formation of a cyclobutanedione during the dimerization of n-alkylketene R-CH=C=O in favour of the formation of the thermodynamically more stable oxetan-2-one structure.